SharePoint/sp-dev-docs/docs/sp-add-ins/tenancies-and-deployment-scopes-for-sharepoint-add-ins.md

 ---
 title: Tenancies and deployment scopes for SharePoint Add-ins
-description: Learn about the concept of tenancies and the differences between deploying SharePoint Add-ins at tenant scope and web scope. ms.date: 11/02/2017 ms.prod: sharepoint
+description: Deploy SharePoint Add-ins to tenant scope and web scope SharePoint tenants. ms.date: 11/02/2017 ms.prod: sharepoint
 ---

 # Tenancies and deployment scopes for SharePoint Add-ins

-Learn about the concept of tenancies and the differences between deploying SharePoint Add-ins at tenant scope and web scope.

-> [!NOTE]
-> The name "apps for SharePoint" is changing to "SharePoint Add-ins."
-During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint."
-For details, see [New name for apps for SharePoint](new-name-for-apps-for-sharepoint.md).

-## Tenancies and add-in scope
-<a name="AppScope"> </a>

 A SharePoint **tenancy** is a set of site collections in either a SharePoint farm or in SharePoint Online.
 In SharePoint Online, the site collections belong to a single customer account.
 In a SharePoint farm, the site collections can be all the site collections in a SharePoint web application or a subset of them, or it can be a set of site collections from across multiple web applications in the farm.
 A tenancy can have a SharePoint add-in catalog just as a SharePoint web application can.

+<a name="AppScope"> </a>
+## Tenancies and add-in scope

 A SharePoint Add-in has an **add-in scope**.
 The two possible add-in scopes are web scope or tenant scope.
 The difference is not an intrinsic property of the add-in, and you, the developer, do not decide what the scope of your add-in is.
 The decision is made by tenant administrators as a side effect of how the add-in is installed.